heptarch/heptarch.github.io/drafts/rbl2.md

 I suggested that it might be possible to do great applied research in a distributed fashion, like open source software development.
 I wish that were true.
-But the more I learn, the more essential the components of immersion and near-continual focus appear.
+But many of the factors that made Bell a success---focus, mission, creative and intellectual latitude---don't mean much unless they are part of a job description.
-You can patch a bug or smash out a feature request piecemeal, but no one is going to invent the transistor in their free time.
+Put differently, you can patch a bug or smash out a feature request piecemeal, but no one is going to invent the transistor in their free time.
 The required quanta of effort and attention are too large.

 I think the only realistic option is to pay people to think about